UpendraKatara127/Hangman-QLearning/README.md

 * Tensorflow
 * Numpy
 * tqdm
+* Pytorch for (Demo.py latest versioned with parallelisation)

 ## Approach Details
 There are two approaches that comes to my mind for solving this problem.
 One is using reinforcement learning or casting the problem as supervised learning.